israt-tabassum/cyberbullying-classification-website/README.md

 ◆	Ensure that all paths in the code are properly configured to match the environment.

-◆	Run the command `python app.py` in the terminal.
+◆	Run the command `python app.py` from app.py file in the terminal.